 What are property taxes like near Fort Riley?

-Geary County (Junction City) has an effective property tax rate of approximately 1.29%–1.45%, translating to roughly $2,200–$3,100 per year on a home in the $175,000–$215,000 range.
+Geary County (Junction City, Grandview Plaza) has an effective property tax rate of approximately 1.29%–1.45%, which adds roughly $180–$260 per month to a typical payment in that market.
 Riley County (Manhattan, Ogden) runs higher, with a median annual tax bill near $3,900.
 Both counties have separate tax rates for incorporated city limits versus unincorporated areas, which can affect your actual bill.
 Verify rates with the county tax assessor before closing.

 Is new construction available near Fort Riley?

 Yes, primarily in Manhattan.
-Active new construction subdivisions include Juniata Crossing (near Oliver Brown Elementary), Willow Glen, and Wildcat Woods, with homes completing through mid-2026 in the $240,000–$320,000 range.
-Junction City has more limited new construction activity, primarily through local builders like Redel Construction.
+Active new construction subdivisions include Juniata Crossing (near Oliver Brown Elementary), Willow Glen, and Wildcat Woods.
+New construction generally commands a premium over comparable resale homes.
+Junction City has more limited new construction activity, primarily through local builders.
 Verify active inventory and current pricing directly with local real estate agents, as subdivision availability changes frequently in this market.

 Can I rent out my Fort Riley home after PCS?